-UAB has subscribed to a chemical database called ChemWatch.
-ChemWatch allows an SDS to be accessible from any computer on the UAB Campus, within UAB Medical System, or connected via VPN.
 Employees are strongly recommended to review the SDS before starting to work with any new chemicals.
 An SDS must be available to all employees working in the area.
-Contact UAB's Department of Occupational Health and Safety (OH&S) at (205) 934-2487 if you need assistance in obtaining Safety Data Sheets (SDS).
+Contact UAB's Department of Environmental Health and Safety (EHS) at (205) 934-2487 if you need assistance in obtaining Safety Data Sheets (SDS).
+The hazard severity ratings on SDS's are the opposite of the NFPA System.
+The number one on an SDS is the words, and five is the least hazardous.